BusisiwePieterson/100DaysOfCloud/Journey/001/Readme.md

 ## Introduction

-✍️ (Why) Explain in one or two sentences why you choose to do this project or cloud topic for your day's study.
+✍️ IAM users and groups are used to either grant or deny permissions for resources in the cloud

 ## Task
 1. Create a new IAM user and give it permissions